champgagan/alm-custom-auth-boilerplate/README.md

 Install this bundle alongside the reference site's AEM project bundle.
 It overrides the reference site's admin refresh-token login servlet through a higher OSGi service ranking; it is not a standalone replacement for the reference site.

+## Runtime requirements and behavior

+- This custom authentication flow is supported only on the AEM **publisher** instance.
+Deploy and configure the bundle on the author/publisher that serves the learner-facing site.
+- The Adobe Learning Manager client ID configured in the Learning Manager configuration must be enabled in the Learning Manager backend to generate the learner token.(Please talk to ALM team to get this done).
+- When the Learning Manager component loads, this servlet performs the login silently in the background.
+This avoids prompting the learner to sign in again through Adobe SSO.

 ## How the override works